jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Lampad.md

 RacialMods:
 Languages: Aklo, Common, Undercommon
 SQ: guarded
+SpecialAbilities:
+  Guarded (Su): >
+    A lampad adds her Charisma modifier as a deflection bonus to her Armor Class.
+  Insane Beauty (Su): >
-SpecialAbilities: Guarded (Su) A lampad adds her Charisma modifier as a deflection bonus to her Armor Class.
-Insane Beauty (Su) This ability affects all humanoids within 30 feet who are viewing a lampad in conditions brighter than dim light.
+    This ability affects all humanoids within 30 feet who are viewing a lampad in conditions brighter than dim light.
 Those who look directly upon the lampad must succeed at a DC 18 Will save or gain the confused condition for 1d6 rounds.
 A creature that succeeds at the save is immune to the same lampad's insane beauty for 24 hours.
 A lampad can suppress or resume this ability as a free action.
 The save DC is Charisma-based.
 Spells A lampad casts spells as a 5th-level druid, but can't swap out prepared spells to cast summon spells.
+  Weep (Su): >
-Weep (Su) As a standard action, a lampad can unsettle those near her when she cries.
+    As a standard action, a lampad can unsettle those near her when she cries.
 Any creature within 30 feet who can hear a lampad weeping becomes shaken unless it succeeds at a DC 18 Will saving throw.
 This ability can't cause a creature to become frightened or panicked.
 This is a mind-affecting fear effect that relies on audible components.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared: Druid Spells Prepared (CL 5th; concentration +8)   3rd-stone shape   2nd-spider climb, stone callAPG   1st-cure light wounds, faerie fire, magic stone   0-detect magic, detect poison, light, mending
 SpellDomains: